-There are 7 metal groups and a few sub groups but aluminum alloys is group 4 and aluminum is one of those metals used a lot in aerospace welding.
+There are 7 main metal groups listed in D17.1 and a few sub groups but aluminum alloys is group 4 and aluminum is one of those metals used a lot in aerospace welding.

 The standard for aerospace welding certification used to be mil std 1595a.